blzrosa/erdplus-parser/README.md

     ├── parser.ts           # Core ERD-to-Relational conversion logic
-    ├── readErdplusFile.ts  # Utility to read and parse the .erdplus JSON file ├── saveErdplusFile.ts  # Utility to write the new diagram to a .erdplus file ├── index.ts            # Entry point for running a single file conversion └── test.ts             # Entry point for batch processing all files in /data/tests
+    ├── readErdplusFile.ts  # Utility to read and parse the .erdplus JSON file ├── saveErdplusFile.ts  # Utility to write the new diagram to a .erdplus file ├── index.ts            # Entry point for batch processing all files in /data/input └── test.ts             # Entry point for batch processing all test files in /data/tests
 ```

 ## Current Tests